Small-Batch Cranberry Chutney Recipe for Turkey and Brie

 - 1 teaspoon orange zest, optional

-The apple helps the chutney keep a little body and gives it a softer fruit note.
-Raisins or dried cherries add depth and a subtle chew.
-Orange is optional, but it rounds the acidity without making the chutney taste candied.
+The apple helps the chutney hold a little texture and gives it a softer fruit note.
+Raisins or dried cherries add chew and a deeper sweetness.
+Orange is optional, but it adds a fresh citrus layer that rounds the acidity without making the chutney taste overly sweet.

 In a medium saucepan, combine the onion, vinegar, water, brown sugar, ginger, cinnamon, cloves, and salt.
-Bring the mixture to a gentle simmer over medium heat.
-Stir until the sugar dissolves.
+Set the pan over medium heat and bring the mixture to a gentle simmer, stirring until the sugar dissolves.

 Step 2: Add the fruit